How the government started taking UFOs seriously

 “It’s rotating!” one pilot says in bewilderment.

-Former intelligence director John Ratcliffe declared that the report would be big when it’s finally made public.
+Former intelligence director John Ratcliffe declared that the report would be big when it is finally made public.

 “Frankly, there are a lot more sightings than have been made public,” Ratcliffe said to Fox News in March.